Wow, what a treasure chest the Old Testament (OT) is,

 In Hebrews 4:1-11, the writer promises God’s people a Sabbath rest.
-These Christians had not yet entered, or they would certainly not be pursuing Jesus+ OT religious practices.
+These Christians had not yet entered, or they would certainly not be pursuing Jesus-Plus OT religious practices.
 He urges them to “make every effort to enter that rest” in Jesus Christ.
 The Christian adventure is simple, not complex.
-Yet hard work, and not easy.
+Yet hard work, and not easy, especially to the degree we are not yet resting in Him (Matthew 11:28-30).
 When we do enter, we rest from our “own work” since Jesus is now better able to do His transforming work in and through us.

 Galatians 3:26-4:7 demonstrates that Jesus radically changed all things.

-Paul argues that in the OT, they were treated as small children, even though they were heirs.
+Paul argues that in the OT, the nation of Israel was treated as small children, even though they were heirs.
 Like a young child who is heir to vast riches, in the OT they were in a sense in slavery because they were subject to the “guardian” of OT law until the set time their Father gave them access to their inheritance.
 The OT law was good and fulfilled its purpose well.
 It’s purpose though was to expose our need so God’s people would come to Jesus alone (Romans 7:12-13).
-God did not design the Law to give life, but to condemn.
+God did not design the Law to give life, but to condemn so His image-bearers would recognize their need for Jesus.
 Our trust in keeping laws and practices never can make us right, neither in the OT nor now.

 Our Father’s set time for full heirship is already here, through the first coming of Jesus (4:4).
 So, now we are no longer slaves under the OT law and regulations, but free as heirs with all the promises released through Jesus (4:7 + 5:1 + 5:13-14).
 The coming of Jesus Christ radically superseded the OT relationship so we are now sons with full access to our inheritance (3:26-29), even joint-heirs with Christ (Romans 8:17).